RareSkills/blog/ethereum-contract-creation-code/ethereum-contract-creation-code.md

 (The compiler begins at 0x0d and copies 0x00 bytes of runtime code into memory starting at offset 0x00.
 Then returns 0x00 bytes.)

-## Runtime code for an non-empty contract
+## Runtime code for a non-empty contract

 Now let's add the simplest possible logic to the contract.